diptosr/code-wear/CodeWear_Brand_Social_Media_Kit.md

 ## 1. Tagline

-**Primary tagline:** Debug Your Day
+**Primary tagline:** Apparel Compiled for Developers

 **Alternate taglines (pick based on platform tone):**
 - Wear the Code.
 Live the Culture.
 (Selected)
-- Apparel Compiled for Developers.
+- Debug Your Day.
 - By Devs, For Devs.
 - Ship Code.
 Wear Confidence.